 This image by Bionova shows the different types of acne well and helps differentiate them.

 Papules: Tend to be bigger in size than whiteheads and blackheads.
 Like cysts, these can be cancerous. so you need to take them seriously.
-One of the main symptoms of the Great Plague that ripped through Europe were papules all over the body, so if you have papules, you should consider that you might have a bacterial infection in your body that needs to be treated.
+One of the main symptoms of the Great Plague that ripped through Europe were papules appearing all over the body, so if you have papules, you should consider that you might have a bacterial infection in your body that needs to be treated.
+If you need more information about papules or bacterial infections, feel free to contact Barbara Frank (301-297-3909, barbara_20815@hotmail.com) for coaching and the different options available to you.

 Pustules: These are more easily identifiable because they tend to be small, pus-filled, inflamed, red pimples.
-You should take pustules seriously because they can be an indicator of skin cancer.
+You should take pustules seriously as well because they can be an indicator of skin cancer.

 Nodules: These can also be quite dangerous because they can be cancerous.
-Skin cancer can look like pimples and acne, so always take nodules seriously.
+Skin cancer can look like pimples and acne, so always take nodules seriously too.

 Causes of Acne

-STDs/STIs: If you find that you did not have acne before you became intimate with your partner, or if your acne worsened significantly after you started dating, then you may want to have an STD test to rule this out as a potential cause of your acne.
+STDs/STIs: If you find that you did not have acne before you became intimate with your partner, or if your acne worsened significantly after you started dating, then you may want to have an STD test, urinalysis, and/or blood test to rule out STDs and STIs as a potential cause of your acne.

 I did a Google search on parasites that cause cysts in the body, and the image above is the results that Google returned to me.